 Crocodiles and Freedom Fighters: Zimbabwe, Colonialism and Violence

 The strongman lost some muscle this week.
 Robert Mugabe, a leader of the liberation movement that transformed colonially pressed Rhodesia into post-colonial Zimbabwe, had issued a letter of resignation.
 There had been no orgy of blood, no ordering of grievances with a vast butcher’s bill – at least for now.
-Over 37 years Mugabe had become one of bad boys of the international scene, singled out for particular treatment by those whose scruples had been ruffled and bothered.
+Over 37 years, Mugabe had become one of the bad boys of the international scene, singled out for particular treatment by those whose scruples had been ruffled and bothered.

-The admiration for Mugabe was always tempered by a sneer, one focused on tribalism, and the belief that black liberation was a monstrosity that would not amount to much.
+The admiration for Robert Mugabe was always tempered by a sneer, one focused on tribalism, and the belief that black liberation was a monstrosity that would not amount to much.
 The British had been teachers on two levels, leaving the country, claims James North, “the harsh lesson that violence works, and a grotesquely unequal distribution of farmland.”

 Mugabe himself had been hardened by a prison term of ten years, during which his son died.
 The white leadership, under Ian Smith, did not feel it necessary to permit him to attend the funeral.
-Nor did Britain, keen to keep various other subjects in the unravelling imperium in check, feel it necessary to combat the issue on white rule in any forceful way.
+Nor did Britain, keen to keep various other subjects in the unraveling imperium in check, feel it necessary to combat the issue of white rule in any forceful way.
 A white supremacist was less a problem than a rampant black freedom fighter.